 Part B premium

-The following table breaks down the costs of Medicare parts A and B.
+The following table breaks down the costs of Medicare Parts A and B in 2024.

-The Social Security Administration (SSA) or Railroad Retirement Board (RRB) automatically enroll some people in Medicare parts A and B.
+The Social Security Administration (SSA) or Railroad Retirement Board (RRB) automatically enrolls some people in Medicare Parts A and B.

 If a person already receives benefits from either of these administrations, they will receive a Medicare card in the mail about 3 months before their 65th birthday.
 The benefits usually begin on the first day of the month that they turn 65.